OWASP/threat-dragon/docs/development/testing/e2e.md

 This suite of tests is similar to `test:e2e-smokes` but does not use browserstack for various browser tests - just chrome.
 The target is an existing application running at `http://localhost:8080/`.

-To run these tests there first has to be a running web application, similar to `test:e2e:local` above:
+To run these tests there first has to be a web application on `http://localhost:8080/`:
-- from directory `td.vue` invoke `npm run dev`
+- from top directory run `docker run -it -p 8080:3000 -v $(pwd)/.env:/app/.env owasp-threat-dragon:dev`
-- wait for the web app to be accessible on `http://localhost:8080/`
+- check the web app is accessible on `http://localhost:8080/` and docs on `http://localhost:8080/docs/`

 From a separate terminal in directory `td.vue` invoke:
 - `npm run test:e2e-smokes:local`